Visa19/UML-Diagram-Collection/README.md

 - 📌 **Use Case Diagrams** — Representing system functionalities and user interactions
 - 🧩 **Class Diagrams** — Showing the system structure and relationships between objects
+- 🗃️ **ER Diagrams** — Visualizing the database structure and entity relationships

 ## 🛠️ Tools Used